xNok/Cssb/README.md

 project_name = "../www"
 ```

+4. Copy the sample app to your project_dev directory

+> gulp init

-finally run the gulp application
+5. finally run the gulp application

 > gulp